mikhel1984/ros2_lua/README.md

 ## ROS interfaces

 Lua messages for default ROS interfaces can be generated using **rcllua_std_msgs** node.
-The list of messages is defined it its CMakeLists file and could be edited acording the repository requirements.
+The list of messages is defined inside the CMakeLists file and could be edited acording the repository requirements.

 ## Making ROS2 package in Lua